 Meaningful membership means that I value worshiping with others because I get a chance to embody the love and care of Christ to another person in order to aid in their worship of God.
 I get to serve them, patient with them, forgive them, be forgiven by them, bear their burdens, and even learn from them.
 I get to carry out the many “one another” commands in the New Testament.
 These commands help me experience more of the presence of Christ in my life (Philippians 3:10-11).

 There’s a lot that we could say here.
 We need look no further than the Lord’s Supper to make the point clear.
 Paul rebuked the church for taking the Lord’s Supper in a way that slighted certain members who were present.
 So, it made taking the meal an unworthy manner (1 Corinthians 11:17-34).

 Note: the church could not be rebuked for disparaging certain persons in taking the Lord’s Supper together . . . unless they were actually together.
 Paul does not have a category for partaking in the Supper alone at home.
 If we are to partake in the Supper, and thus be obedient to our Lord’s command, then we must not forsake meeting together (see Hebrews 10:24).

 There are many people who, for a variety of reasons, including physical disabilities, are not able to be physically present in corporate worship.
 For such people, worshipping online may be a gift of God’s grace.
 But this special circumstance should not be made the norm for the church.
 It should be the exception, not the rule.

 The gospel’s power in our lives is closely related to the presence of people in our church.
 So much of our ability to live out the truth of the gospel, and experience the presence of Christ, depends on the depth of our relationship with other believers.
-In light of the push to make worship a virtual experience, may we not lose sight of the ministry of presence.
+There is a push to make worship a virtual experience.
+But I pray we may not lose sight of the ministry of presence.

 Andy Crouch, The Tech-Wise Family, 161.